Before You Apply

 -

 Betas: Review and verify accuracy of all copy produced for the Annual.
-This can include but is not limited to writer’s stories, cover copy, website text, contributor spotlights, and credits pages.
+This can include but is not limited to: writer’s stories, cover copy, website text, contributor spotlights, and credits pages.
+We also ask that Betas be available at peak production times to review final production copies.

 -